timm/tested/docs/onStats.md

 <img align=right width=300
 src="https://upload.wikimedia.org/wikipedia/commons/thumb/7/74/Normal_Distribution_PDF.svg/1440px-Normal_Distribution_PDF.svg.png">

-Parametric methods assume that the numbers come from a bell-shaped curve (single max value, symmetrical distributions).
+Recall thatarametric methods assume that the numbers come from a bell-shaped curve (single max value, symmetrical distributions).
 - those assumptions can be unrealistic but they do simplify the analysis.
 - e.g. the `cohen-D` parametric effect-size method says that  two numbers are different if their separation is larger than `std*d`